 OPPORTUNITY FOR STUDENTS TO EARN FREE COLLEGE CREDIT

-A new, high-quality path to free college credit has launched this year.
+A new, high-quality path to free college credit was launched in 2017.
 The goal of the program, dubbed “Freshman Year for Free,” is to make college more accessible and affordable for high school students, college students and adult learners, including active duty military personnel, their families, and veterans.

 WHO IS MAKING THIS POSSIBLE?